 If you’re looking to experience an epic scuba diving expedition, then I would definitely recommend heading to Raja Ampat.
 To get the most out of it I would recommend that you have at least your advanced certification and 20+ dives under your belt before going, as some of the dives are more advanced.

 The price of getting to Raja Ampat and the cost of the dive resorts can be limiting for those travelling on a budget.
 The cheapest resort I found was $55 USD per night for 2 people including food and most places charge around $45 / dive or more.

 But you pay a premium to be in Western Papua (known for being expensive) and for diving in the richest coral reefs known to science.

-For dive buffs, or people just getting into diving, Raja Ampat offers a bucket list dive experience that will blog the fins of of any diver, no matter how much experience they have.
+For dive buffs, or people just getting into diving, Raja Ampat offers a bucket list dive experience that you’ll never forget.
 All I can say is, if you love diving, make the trip.